 1Monitoring for some contaminants is completed less frequently than once per year, because the concentrations for those contaminants are not expected to vary significantly from year to year.
-As a result, some of our data though representative is more than a year old.
+As a result, some of our data, though representative, are more than a year old.
 For those contaminants, the date of the last sampling event is shown in the table.